 Green canola seeds can increase the storage risk, even if canola is dry and cool.
 Monitor closely.
 Small shriveled canola seed, which often comes with high green seed, can mean smaller air pockets between seeds in the bin.
 Smaller particles will increase the resistance to air flow.
 This makes it even more important to leave the fan on as it will need to work longer to cool the entire bulk.

 Weed seeds tend to contain more moisture than canola seeds, especially if they are green or immature.
-These high-moisture seeds may not be enough to elevate overall grain moisture tests, but if they congregate in pockets in the bin they can create a localized hot spot for spoilage to begin.
+If they congregate in pockets in the bin, weed seeds can create a localized hot spot for spoilage to begin.
 Bits of green plant material in the sample similarly increase the risk.

-In some years, the canola harvest sample can include a lot of grasshoppers, crickets, cabbage seedpod weevils and even flea beetles.
-Vincent Hervet, stored product entomologist with Agriculture and Agri-Food Canada, says insect species that come from the field are not a problem with regard to feeding on canola in the bin.
-However, he says that if the grain has a lot of dead insects coming from the field, the grain should be conditioned (even dried, if necessary) to prevent the development of mould.
-Hervet adds that canola is not a hospitable environment for most storage insects.
-Often insects found in canola storage are those that were in the bin prior to loading from previous cereals or other decaying material, but they generally are unable to survive in a canola bin.
-If bins are treated this fall with malathion to remove any previously existing storage insects, note that those bins cannot be used for canola.
+Canola harvest sample can include grasshoppers, crickets, cabbage seedpod weevils and even flea beetles.
+Vincent Hervet, stored product entomologist with Agriculture and Agri-Food Canada, says insect species that come from the field will not feed on canola in the bin.
+However, Hervet says grain with a lot of dead insects should be conditioned (even dried, if necessary) to prevent moulds.

 Bin size

-Conditioning and cooling could be more of a challenge in larger bins.
+Large bins can present a challenge for conditioning and cooling.
 Prairie Agricultural Machinery Institute (PAMI) studied air movement through a 25,000-bushel bin.
-With canola, they found that a standard, single phase 10-hp centrifugal fan could not push air through canola when the bin was full.
-In fact, the threshold for that bin seemed to be about 17,000 bushels.
+The researchers found that a standard, single phase 10-hp centrifugal fan could not push air through canola when the bin was full.
+Air flow improved when the 25,000-bushel bin contained about 17,000 bushels of canola.

 Inside-outside temperature differential